vele616/monorepo/packages/jobboard/website/content/jobs/senior-product-manager-remote-working-available-quidco-GTxID.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/quidco"
 companyWebsite: "https://quidco.bamboohr.com/jobs/"
-summary: "Quidco intends to hire a new senior product manager.
+summary: "Quidco intends to hire a new Senior Product Manager.
 If you have 3+ years of Product Management experience with the experience of shipping products in a fast-growing company, consider applying."
 summaryBackup: "To apply as a senior product manager at Quidco, you preferably need to have some knowledge of: #management, #scrum, #ui/ux."
-featured: 20
+featured: 11
 ---

 ## About us